Paleocene: Boundaries

 The Paleocene Epoch is the 10 million year time interval directly after the K–Pg extinction event, which ended the Cretaceous Period and the Mesozoic Era, and initiated the Cenozoic Era and the Paleogene Period.
-It is divided into three ages: the Danian spanning 66 to 61.6 million years ago (mya), the Selandian spanning 61.6 to 59.2 mya, and the Thanetian spanning 59.2 to 56 mya.
+It is divided into three ages: the Danian spanning 66 to 61.6 Ma, the Selandian spanning 61.6 to 59.2 Ma, and the Thanetian spanning 59.2 to 56 Ma.
 It is succeeded by the Eocene.

 The K–Pg boundary is clearly defined in the fossil record in numerous places around the world by a high-iridium band, as well as discontinuities with fossil flora and fauna.
 It is generally thought that a 10 to 15 km wide asteroid impact, forming the Chicxulub Crater in the Yucatán Peninsula in the Gulf of Mexico, and Deccan Trap volcanism caused a cataclysmic event at the boundary resulting in the extinction of 75% of all species.

 The Paleocene ended with the Paleocene–Eocene thermal maximum, a short period of intense warming and ocean acidification brought about by the release of carbon en masse into the atmosphere and ocean systems, which led to a mass extinction of 30–50% of benthic foraminifera–planktonic species which are used as bioindicators of the health of a marine ecosystem—one of the largest in the Cenozoic.
-This event happened around 55.8 mya, and was one of the most significant periods of global change during the Cenozoic.
+This event happened around 55.8 Ma, and was one of the most significant periods of global change during the Cenozoic.